 The Grief Centre has formed a Board and has officially and formally changed our mission and name.
-We have gathered a coalition of experts, donors, former clients, founders of the original grief centre and have been working hard to be ready to open our doors in late summer (roughly one year after the Board of the former grief centre mandated its closure).
+We have gathered a coalition of experts, donors, former clients, founders of the original grief centre and have been working hard to be ready to open our doors this winter (roughly one year after the Board of the former grief centre mandated its closure).
 We will provide one-on-one grief counselling to children and youth, group programming, resources, parents groups, and more.
 Please consider helping us reach this important goal.

 To provide optimal grief support, a safe space, programs and resources to children, youth and families; leadership in the integration of research, care and education to build strength, resilience and hope in our community and beyond.

 That all grieving children and their families have access to counselling, programming and all available resources regardless of their economic means.

 Accessibility — Inclusiveness — Evidence-Based — Compassion — Responsive — Innovation — Excellence